stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 If you want to track Nvidia you can do it safely without putting any money in.

 &nbsp;

-Learn investing and get better with unlimited money in HelloStocker virtual trading simulator.
+Learn investing and practice trading with unlimited money in [HelloStocker virtual trading simulator](https://www.hellostocker.com).